jediracer/bikesharing/README.md

   ![Trips by Weekday per Hour](https://github.com/jediracer/bikesharing/blob/main/images/Trips_by_Weekday_per_Hour.png)

-- This heat map shows the number of trips each day for the week by hour.
+- This heat map shows the number of trips each day of the week by hour.
 The darker color indicates a higher number of trips.
-The highest number of trips during the week seem t the during the rush hours.
-On the weekends, the traffic is spread out over the daylight hours.
+The highest number of trips during the week seem to be the during the morning and evening rush hours.
+On the weekends, the traffic is  more evenly spread out over the daylight hours.

 - Trips by Weekday per Hour by Gender: